 The Health Resources and Services Administration (HRSA) defines quality as “systematic and continuous actions that lead to measurable improvement in health care services and the health status of targeted patient groups.”
 In health care, improved quality management helps reduce waste, decrease mistakes, and improve patient care.

-To learn more, check out the infographic below created by Regis College’s Master of Health Administration program.
+To learn more, check out the infographic below created by Regis College’s Master of Health Administration online.

 Add This Infographic to Your Site